Tomoe Kawabata

-Tomoe Kawabata (川畑 和愛, Kawabata Tomoe) is a Japanese figure skater.
+Tomoe Kawabata (川畑 和愛, Kawabata Tomoe) is a retired Japanese figure skater.
 She is the 2019–20 Japanese national bronze medalist.
 She has represented Japan at two World Junior Championships.

 Career

 Early years

 Kawabata began learning to skate in 2008.
 Making her junior debut, she placed 15th at the 2015 Japan Championships.
 She competed as a senior at the 2018 Japan Championships and finished in 21st place.
 In January 2018, she won gold in the junior ladies' category at the Bavarian Open.